lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 turnout levels, more responsive elections, and their elected representatives fight more for their interests \citep{ogrady2018}.

-While the legislature speaks in terms of 'communities of interest', I choose to use district homogeneity as a proxy instead.
-This is for two reasons: i) 'communities of interest' are ill-defined and incredibly difficult to measure;
-ii) it is comparatively easier to measure district homogeneity, and it is the best proxy for communities of interest.
+While state legislatures speak in terms of 'communities of interest', I choose to use district homogeneity as a proxy instead.
+This is for two reasons: i) 'communities of interest' are ill-defined and difficult to measure; ii) it is comparatively easier to measure district homogeneity, and it is the best proxy for communities of interest.

 \citeauthor{altman1998} writes that communities of interest are important but difficult to pin down: